Chapter 1 Cape Town South Africa 23rd of November 2015 The Arrival by the Sea of Darkness

 It’s okay Andy, Red replied, I see what and who you are getting at, let it and them be.
 All I can say is they have the Me’ Me Disease.
 They know nothing of the art of listening, reading and for sure true Unity.
 Enjoy here, this beautiful no where else on earth, Africa.
 Put the past behind us, it’s written.
 They are like Cecil Rhodes, they want to find a country, and name it after themselves.
 Divided Poet Supremacy you can say!
 They do not know Andy.

-Mathias, Boet, Red and Andy sipped wine, and looked out of the gold tinted windows of the Blue Train, that put the glare of the sun down and the snare of the mental snake pit that hissed in Andy’s mind, he thought about the O.P.
+Mathias, Boet, Red and Andy sipped wine, and looked out of the gold tinted windows of the Blue Train that put the glare of the sun down and the snare of the mental snake pit that hissed in Andy’s mind, he thought about the O.P.
 Days, and his mongoose spirit.
-He also thought about the gullibility of people, and all he has gone through in the poetry world before these journeys.
-Andy thought about tagging these snake poets back in the U.S.A. and calling them out but he thought no, I ’am, we are better then that.
+He also thought about the gullibility of people, and all he has gone through in the Poetry world before these journeys.
+Andy thought about tagging these snake Poets back in the U.S.A. and calling them out but he thought no, I am, we are better than that.
 Although drama makes the world go round, but not today, not today, so Andy took Red’s advice and let it be.
 Andy did laugh on the inside because he knew that most did not realize that he could see through people, and their intentions online and offline, and they jump the gun, and they have no ammo.
 Andy & Red have the guns and the ammo, but no, Andy thought, no. We must press on, and let them follow their hiss.
 Andy looked at everyone’s reflection on the windows and smiled.

 So who and where do we begin with our spirited discussions with?
 Red asked.
 Maybe the Poet Diana Ferrus because of what Dr. Willa Boezak believes.
 In 1998 Dianna played a major role in helping bring Sara Baartman home.
-Boezak said: “It took the power of a woman, through a simple, loving poem, to move hard politicians into action.”
-So the power of poetry from women?
+Boezak said, “It took the power of a woman, through a simple, loving poem, to move hard politicians into action.”
+So the power of Poetry from women?
 Red looked at Andy, and knew what Andy was thinking.
 The Poetry promoting playbook from Canada.

-“Nice,” said Andy laughing, “Ya, like we just talked about, some folks just do not get it!
-Right where we left off in Canada Red about the power of memory for Poets, and Historians.
+“Nice,” Andy said laughing, “Ya, like we just talked about, some folks just do not get it!
+Right where we left off in Canada about the power of memory for Poets, and Historians.
 You see Mathias connections?
 Rather we like it or not, it is, we are connected, and we live with scars of all.
 And with the world we live in today, we must identify this, so back to healing.
 Red if we were women doing this, what would you think this all would be?
 Would we be more privileged?”

 Red laughed and said, Yes as also Diana Ferrus says Poetry can help great arguments, so ya ya yam yam, you know we can.

-Andy looks at Mathias, and seen in his eyes how important this is to him.
+Andy looked at Mathias, and seen in his eyes how important this is to him.
 Andy also had a talk with Mathias about starting a press, and the responsibilities.
 The Long Haul, slow and easy.
 Andy got up and asked everyone, “More wine?” and sung some of the song “Take it Easy” by Foghat.
 Whoo!